mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 The old "Right tool for the right job" proverb still holds true.
 HTMX can enable you to shift a lot of logic to the backend and make the frontend ~~dumber~~ simpler.
-But for some functions and use cases javascript is simply the better tool.
+But for some functions and use cases, JavaScript is simply the better tool.
-As we saw this does not necessarily require to a full-blown frontend framework.
+As we saw this does not necessarily require a full blown frontend app.
-We can use a javascript frameworks where it makes sense and stay with a simple serverside rendered app where it is not.
+We can use a JavaScript framework where it makes sense and stay with a simple serverside rendered app where not.